Rock & Roll Deity

 Notes: "One of my first engineering jobs as I assisted with mastering."

 No Moss - A Tribute To The Rolling Stones

 Notes: "A collection of sixteen Buffalo artists doing Rolling Stones covers.
 A very rare limited collectors item since only 500 copies of the disk were pressed and marked the first appearance of NSS, the musical entity."

 The Skeptics - Be Satisfied

-Notes: "Tom asked me to play bass on the first single After All where I was credited as Noel Stefan Stoyanoff as I hadn't created the NSS title yet."
+Notes: "Tom asked me to play bass on the first single After All where I was credited as Noel Stefan Stoyanoff as NSS didn't exist yet."